cvra/can-bootloader/README.markdown

 # Flash layout
 The bootloader resides in the N flash pages.
-It is followed by one page of bootloader config page.
+It is followed by two pages of bootloader config.
+The two configuration pages are here for redundancy and are checked by a CRC32 placed at the beginning (see `cvra/serializer` for details).
+If one page CRC does not match, then the bootloader will copy the other into it at boot.
+When updating the config, it should be CRC checked before writing to the redundancy page.

-This page contains the following informations, stored as a messagepack map.
+The config contains the following informations, stored as a messagepack map.
 * nodeID: Unique node identifier, ranging from 1 to 127.
 * name: Human readable name describing the board (ex: "arms.left.shoulder").
 * model: Board model (ex: "CVRA.MotorController.v1")